LuigiClemente/cube_zammad/postgres_caching_vercel.md

 ### 3. Send Notifications to Vercel

-Use a message queue, websockets, or direct server-to-server communication to send cache invalidation notifications to your Vercel application.
+Use a websockets to send cache invalidation notifications to your Vercel application.

 ### 4. Receive and Process Notifications in Vercel